-New Life Skills Syllabi for 2018
+New Australian Curriculum Life Skills Syllabi

-This section contains all the new Australian Curriculum Life Skills syllabi for courses commencing in 2018.
+This section contains all the new Australian Curriculum Life Skills syllabi (commenced 2018).
 All other board developed courses will continue to use the NSW Curriculum syllabus.
 New Australian Curriculum syllabi will eventually be created for all board developed courses.